groddeck/favorites/README.md

 ## Dataset Description

 - **artist_lists_small.txt** - Each line represents a list of favorite artists for a member of Last.FM.
-Each artists is separated by a comma.
+Each artist is separated by a comma.
 A new line indicates a different Last.FM member.

 ## Testing

 - As mentioned, write tests using [RSpec](http://rspec.info/).
-The following command summonds tests:
+The following command summons tests:

 <pre><code>$ rspec spec</pre></code>